egnor/rollup-plugin-automount-dom/README.md

 ## Why?

-This oddly specific and rather trivial behavior is useful to fill a tiny missing link in simple-vanilla-site build chains:
+This oddly specific and trivial plugin fills a teensy gap in the tooling for simple vanilla-Javascript sites with [MDX](https://mdxjs.com/), [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) and Rollup:
-- [**@mdx-js/rollup**](https://mdxjs.com/packages/rollup/) - a Rollup plugin to import [MDX files](https://mdxjs.com/) as JS modules using a [pluggable JSX engine](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html)
+- [**@mdx-js/rollup**](https://mdxjs.com/packages/rollup/) - imports MDX files as JS modules using [any JSX engine](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html)
-- [**jsx-dom**](https://github.com/alex-kinokon/jsx-dom) (and similar) - a JSX engine that creates component functions that return simple DOM nodes
+- [**jsx-dom**](https://github.com/alex-kinokon/jsx-dom) (and similar) - a JSX engine that creates component functions which return simple DOM nodes
-- _(this plugin goes here, wrapping a function that returns a DOM node with code that appends it to the document)_
+- _(this plugin goes here, wrapping functions which return DOM nodes with code to "mount" those nodes on the page)_
-- [**@rollup/plugin-html**](https://github.com/rollup/plugins/tree/master/packages/html#readme) - a Rollup plugin to emit basic HTML with a `<script>` import for JS modules
+- [**@rollup/plugin-html**](https://github.com/rollup/plugins/tree/master/packages/html#readme) - emits basic HTML files with a `<script>` import for JS modules

-With this plugin, you can write Rollup configurations which turn Markdown-with-HTML-and-JS (`.mdx`), plain-Markdown (`.md`), and HTML-with-JS (`.jsx`) files into HTML-plus-JS bundles, individually or en masse, without depending on frameworks like React.
-Everything else (page titles, common layouts, styles, etc) can be added in common components which can be defined and/or imported in these files.
+This combination lets Rollup turn Markdown-with-HTML-and-JS (`.mdx`), plain-Markdown (`.md`), and HTML-with-JS (`.jsx`) files into HTML-and-JS bundles, individually or en masse, without depending on frameworks like React or writing custom templates.

 However, please note these important caveats!
 - You end up with trivial HTML that imports Javascript that builds a DOM at runtime.
 Compared to static HTML, this is harder for search engines to index, fails without good Javascript support, and is a bit slower and bigger.
 - You won't have the component scoping and state management features of a full framework like [React](https://react.dev/).
 - You also won't have the content management niceties of proper static site generator like [Hugo](https://gohugo.io/).
+- There are lots of other ways to do this.

-Nevertheless, some of us do find the "vanilla MDX/JSX approach" a nice balance between the tedious repetition of raw HTML and the all-encompassing paradigm layer cakes of web frameworks.
-Your mileage will almost certainly vary.
+Nevertheless, some of us do find this "vanilla MDX/JSX approach" a nice balance between the tedious repetition of raw HTML and the all-encompassing paradigm layer cakes of web frameworks.
+Your mileage will almost certainly vary!

 ## Usage